accelazh/accelazh.github.io/_posts/2016-12-02-Storage-Reliability-Calculations.md

             If we force MK..M1 to balance, M0 will drop.
 The process repeats until all M0..MK-1 drop to 0, surviving extents retract to MK

-            A healthy cluster can only be M0=M: (thr13)

-                The other M1..MK should be infinitely small, ignorable size
+            A healthy cluster can only be M0=M: (thr13) The other M1..MK should be infinitely small, ignorable count

     Next, lets find out data loss rates